gerald1248/openshift-linter/README.md

 $ go get -u
 ```

 With that, the workspace is ready.
-The default task (triggered by `gulp`) compiles `openshift-linter` from source, runs (minimal for now) tests, checks the source format, generates a binary in `package` and writes out a distributable zip for your operating system.
+The default task (triggered by `gulp`) compiles `openshift-linter` from source, runs tests, checks the source format, generates a binary in `package` and writes out a distributable zip for your operating system.

 You can also run `gulp build`, `gulp test`, `gulp watch`, etc. individually if you wish.